 Caregivers get a much-needed break from the demands of caregiving.
 Still, respite care has also been shown to positively impact many individual and family outcomes, including reduced stress, decreased fatigue, increased family quality of life, lowered social isolation, and improved relationships.

 Respite is provided across the lifespan to individuals with various special needs.
-Respite care is funded by multiple sources and can occur in numerous settings, including in facilities, community settings, and the home of individuals with special needs.
+Multiple sources fund respite care, which can occur in numerous settings, including facilities, community settings, and the homes of individuals with special needs.

 Please look at our respite care informational video for more information about respite care.